opportunity-hack-san-jose-2019/Team19/README.md

 * Front End
   * iOS App for the student
   * ReactJS UI for interviewer-volunteer

 * Backend
   * Machine Learning algorithm to find the match
   * Flask Server to feed each student detail to the recommender model and then retrive the matching interviewers
   * NodeJS APIs to retrieve data from database

 * Data
   * CSV files exported from database for the machine learning model
   * Database

 ## Set Up Instructions
  * iOS App

  * Front End
+   1.Download the repository
+   2.Install the required dependencies from package.json using npm install 3.Start the application using "npm start"

+ * Backend
+   1.Download the repository
+   2.Install the required dependencies from package.json using npm install 3.Start the server using the command "node index.js"